ksmorfin/Korinamorfin.fit.github.io/README.md

 - Product cards simulating an online store
 - Footer and social media links

-All sections are connected through internal containers for smooth navigation.
+All sections are connected through internal anchors for smooth navigation.

 ---